 Cross-Access Requirement

-All new development or redevelopment shall provide internal vehicular and pedestrian connections to lots adjacent to each Building to the facilitate access to shared parking areas.
-Easements for cross-access shall be recorded with the Town Clerk and Registry of Deeds and maintained in perpetuity.
+All new development or redevelopment shall provide internal vehicular and pedestrian connections to lots adjacent to each Building to facilitate access to shared parking areas.
+Easements for cross-access shall be filed with the Town Clerk and recorded at the North Middlesex Registry of Deeds and maintained in perpetuity.

 Curb Cut Minimization

-Up to one project under this Section 10 may add a new curb cut within the FB2 subdistrict to provide access to a single Porte Cochère designed as a shared one-way drive.
+Up to one project under this Section 10 may add a new curb cut within the FB2 subdistrict to provide access to a single Porte Cochère designed as a shared drive.

-Up to one project under this Section 10 may add a new curb cut within the FB3 subdistrict to provide access to a single Porte Cochère designed as a shared one-way drive, provided that no pedestrian passage is otherwise provided at that location.
+Up to one project under this Section 10 may add a new curb cut within the FB3 subdistrict to provide access to a single Porte Cochère designed as a shared drive, provided that no pedestrian passage is otherwise provided at that location.

 On all other streets, new curb cuts shall be limited to the minimum necessary for safe access.
 Where feasible, developments shall utilize existing curb cuts or access points from adjacent properties through cross-access easements.